mmore500/signalgp-lite/joss/paper.md

 ## nop

 A program consisting of 100 `nop` instructions is randomly generated.
-None of these instructions advance the pRNG engine.
+(Although some `nop` operation variants advance the random number generator engine in order to minimize unintended side effects when substituted for another operation that itself advances the random number generator, no `nop` instructions used in this experiment did so.)
-This benchmarks the instruction directly, as it is the only call measured inside the benchmarking loop.
+This benchmarks instruction execution overhead directly, as it successive `nop`'ss are the only call measured inside the benchmarking loop.
 With this approach, the relative performance impact of SignalGP-Lite's byte-code interpreter can be compared to SignalGP's lambda-based instructions.

 We observe an 8x to 30x speedup under SignalGP-Lite (\autoref{fig:bench-wall}).